kiith-sa/ICE/docsrc/modding_reference/level.rst

          This instruction can be in one of multiple formats.
-These are described further below. wait     Wait for specified time in seconds. *Float*. text     Display specified text for 3 seconds. *String*.
+These are described further below. wait     Wait for specified time in seconds. *Float*. music    Start playing specified music track.
+File name of the track in the ICE virtual file system is specified.
+The track should be in the *Ogg Vorbis* format, no other format is guaranteed to work. *String*. text     Display specified text for 3 seconds. *String*.
          **This should not be used - it is deprecated and will be replaced.**
 ======== =======================================================================